cosmicrafts/cosmicrafts.com/src/assets/markdown/en/treasurymanagement.md

 - **Impact**: How will this help the Cosmicrafts ecosystem?
 - **Success Metrics**: How will we know it worked?

-A small Spiral deposit is required to submit your proposal.
-If the proposal is valid but doesn’t pass, the deposit is typically refunded.
+A small Spiral deposit from your Neuron is required to submit your proposal.
 This discourages spam while keeping the system fair.

 ### Step 2: Review and Feedback
 Everyone can review, ask questions, and suggest improvements to your proposal.
 This ensures that only the best ideas move forward.